Reliable Representation Learning for Incomplete Multi-View Missing Multi-Label Classification: Experiments

-Although our RANK is designed for iMvPMLC, it can also handle the complete multi-view multi-label dataset by setting all elements of the two missing indicator matrices to $1$.
-Table \ref{table:com} lists the nine methods' results under the complete multi-view multi-label datasets, from which we can see that our method still achieves the best ranking in Fig. \ref{fig:para},
+Although our RANK is designed for iM3C, it can also handle the complete multi-view multi-label dataset by setting all elements of the two missing indicator matrices to $1$.
+Table \ref{table:com} lists the nine methods' results under the complete multi-view multi-label datasets, from which we can see that our method still achieves the best ranking in Fig. \ref{fig:para}.
+The experimental results confirm the good robustness of our method in coping with multi-view multi-label data with different missing rates.